Age of Empires III

-Back when real-time strategy designers only had to simulate the complex geopolitical relations between Orcs and Humans, economic modeling in these games could be restricted to the contributions of wood and gold to building a mechanical zeppelin.
+Back when real-time strategy designers only had to simulate the complex geopolitical relations between Orcs and Humans, economic modeling in these games could be restricted to the contributions of wood and gold to building a mechanical zeppelin and training an army of archers.
 In a complete reversal that some would call a design advance, Age of Empires III is ultimately a game about the incidental geopolitical effects of wood and gold gathering.
 Oh yeah, and food.
 Don’t say real-time strategy hasn’t evolved.

 From a thematic perspective, the game is a huge success.
 Frontier colonists surely had to worry about the basics of economics—if you didn’t collect enough food and building materials, you were dead.
 But from a game design perspective, it’s not so exciting to play an hour-long game in which you’re mostly concerned about what each individual peon—sorry, “settler”—is doing.
 It’s a giant economic flowchart that all funnels through the balance sheet: Want to plan a multi-pronged offensive?
 Start counting planks of wood and food and population and whatnot, because the game isn’t going to do it for you.

 Which is the other half of the problem.
 This sense that you’re only indirectly managing a war by micromanaging an economy isn’t bad in itself.
 Rise of Nations gives you a lot of choices that have cascading economic effects, all of which make the game rich without burying players in detail.
 Age of Empires III is all about the detail, so much so that you don’t really get to appreciate the larger environment.
 And that’s a real shame, because the larger environment has some great ideas.